-All students are entitled to participate in a series of planned CEIAG activities, in line with the 8 Gatsby Benchmarks (appendix A.1), which will enable them to:
+All students are entitled to participate in a series of planned CEIAG activities, in line with the 8 Gatsby Benchmarks (appendix A.1) as well as having the opportunity to attend two events outlined in the Access policy, which will enable them to:

-- a. research options and make their own informed decisions about what they will do after completing their course; - b. discuss issues and concerns with their Pastoral Mentor; - c. book a guidance interview with a level 6 qualified Careers Advisor; - d. receive a written record of guidance; - e. have access to up-to-date, impartial careers information; - f. have a detailed reference provided to potential employers and to admissions tutors.
+- a. research options and make their own informed decisions about what they will do after completing their course; - b. discuss issues and concerns with their Progress Mentor; - c. book a guidance interview with a level 6 qualified Careers Advisor; - d. receive a written record of guidance; - e. have access to up-to-date, impartial careers information; - f. have a detailed reference provided to potential employers and to admissions tutors.